lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 responder MAY include two SingleResponses in the OCSP basic response.
 The CertID of one of the SingleResponses uses SHA-1 for the hash calculation, and the CertID in the other SingleResponse uses SHA-256.
-Once clients have migrated to the profile as defined in this specification, OCSP responders SHALL NOT distribute OCSP responses that contain CertIDs that use SHA-1.
+Once clients reliant on or relevant to a given OCSP responder have migrated to the profile as defined in this specification, OCSP responders SHALL NOT distribute OCSP responses that contain CertIDs that use SHA-1.

 # Security Considerations {#sec-cons}